Monday, April 15, 2019

 Review

-'SHAZAM!' is an outstanding film for both DC fans or anyone who has never read the comics.
-It is a fast-paced, lighthearted popcorn blockbuster that is bound to keep audiences excited and enthralled.
-Remember, to say the magic word!
+SHAZAM! is an outstanding film for DC fans or anyone who has never read the comics.
+It is a fast-paced, lighthearted popcorn blockbuster that keeps audiences enthralled.
+Remember to say the magic word!

 Star rating: (9/10) Excellent Movie